 ERC2 goes from strength to strength: On the back of its most successful season yet in terms of competitor numbers, ERC2 is set for another strong year in 2019 with cars conforming to the R4-K and RGT technical regulations permitted to take part alongside traditional N4 machinery, such as the Mitsubishi Lancer Evolution X and Subaru Impreza STI.

-Abarth Rally Cup joins forces with ERC: Subject to FIA World Motor Sport Council validation, the Abarth Rally Cup will run in conjunction with the FIA European Rally Championship in 2019.
+Abarth Rally Cup joins forces with ERC: The Abarth Rally Cup will run in conjunction with the FIA European Rally Championship in 2019.
 Contested over six rounds of the eight-event ERC, the Abarth Rally Cup is open to competitors using the lightweight, rear-wheel-drive Italian sportscars, which conform to the FIA’s R-GT category technical regulations.
 The Abarth 124 rally is available for €110,000, which includes the ERC registration fee.

-Rally Hungary is new addition to ERC schedule: Hungary will return to the ERC for the first time since 2003 with a new Tarmac event in Nyíregyháza, northeast of the country, approximately two hours 30 minutes by car from the capital Budapest.
-While the event was effectively brand new for 2018 when it ran as the Nyíregyháza Rally and counted as the Hungarian championship closer, Nyíregyháza was a regular host of national-level events in the 1980s.
-With several Hungarian drivers contesting the ERC each season – including back-to-back ERC2 champion Tibor Érdi Jr – a Hungarian round of the championship is perfectly timed.
-Government and local authority support are other plus points.
-Rally Hungary is schedule to run from 8-10 November.
+Rally Hungary is new addition to ERC schedule: Hungary returns to the ERC for the first time since 2003 with a new sealed-surface event in Nyíregyháza, north-east Hungary, approximately 150 minutes by car from the capital Budapest.
+While the event was effectively brand new for 2018 when it ran as the Nyíregyháza Rally and counted as the Hungarian championship finale, the city and surrounding region were regulars on the national scene in previous years.
+Four-time Hungarian champion and double ERC podium finisher Norbert Herczig talks of a “mixture of very fast and very narrow, but good quality stages”, while the event enjoys enthusiastic government and local authority support.

-Eight of the best: ERC calendar 2019: Contested over eight events across Europe from March to November, the ERC schedule has once again been structured in response to calls from drivers and teams who were keen to cap their number of competitive outings at between six and eight events.
+Eight of the best for ERC in 2019: Contested over eight events across Europe from March to November, the ERC schedule has once again been structured in response to calls from drivers and teams who were keen to cap their number of competitive outings at between six and eight events.